Exclusions

 Can I appeal the exclusion?

 Once the decision to exclude has been made, it will be reviewed by the school’s board of governors.
+You will be asked if you would like to make 'Representations' about the exclusion.
+This means you can write to the Governors explaining your point of view and any factors that you would like them to consider.
+It may be a good idea to write a representations letter and send this to the school ahead of the meeting with the Governors.
 At the meeting, you and your child have a right to present your case to the governors.
-You can represent yourself or enlist support or representation.
+You can represent yourself or request support or representation.
+Click the links below for information about support services who assist with representation.

-If the governing board agree with the head teacher and the exclusion is enforced, then you have the option of asking for the decision to be reviewed by an independent review panel.
+If the governing board agree with the head teacher and the exclusion is enforced, then you have the option of asking for the decision to be reviewed by an independent review panel (IRP).

 The Equality Act 2010 states that schools must not discriminate against pupils on the basis of their sex, race, disability, religion, or sexual orientation.
 For pupils with SEND (special educational needs or disabilities), this includes a duty to make reasonable adjustments to policies and practices in accord with their needs.